evanberkowitz/metaq/README.md

 # KNOWN BUGS AND COMPLAINTS

-The business about NODEs and GPUs is more subtle than is ideal.
+- [ ] The business about NODEs and GPUs is more subtle than is ideal.
 But without making METAQ substantially more complicated I don't know how to solve the issue.

-Tasks in the `METAQ/priority` folder are only preferred at the beginning of a job.
+- [ ] Tasks in the `METAQ/priority` folder are only preferred at the beginning of a job.

+- [ ] Big tasks are not preferred over small tasks.

 # LICENSE